Open Source CAE Software

 - The user only needs to provide a minimum number of parameters

 - A graphical user interface (GUI) is provided to edit parameters and see the workflow documentation

 Please see our presentation for more details:

 InsightCAE comprises multiple components.
-Documentation for a number of components can be found here:
+Additional informations for a number of components can be found here:

 ISCAD is a script-based CAD program.
 Features include:

 - based on OpenCASCADE, import of IGES, STEP, BREP

 - fully parametric parts, constraint-based sketches (through FreeCAD), assemblies, part library, drawing export (DXF)

 - embedded meshing through gmsh and snappyHexMesh

 See the User Guide for more informations.